alexisdavalos/anna-scheucher-blog/_posts/archetypal-postures.md

 <ul class="list-disc">

-<li>Stability: Just like with kneeling or squatting, your core is engaged a lot more when sitting on the ground as opposed to a chair.
+<li><span class='font-bold'>Stability:</span> Just like with kneeling or squatting, your core is engaged a lot more when sitting on the ground as opposed to a chair.

-<li>Hip tension: one of the biggest problems of sitting in a chair is how tight our hip flexor muscles become.
+<li><span class='font-bold'>Hip tension:</span> one of the biggest problems of sitting in a chair is how tight our hip flexor muscles become.
 Sitting on the ground allows you to easily stretch them throughout the day and by switching positions frequently.

-<li>Flexibility: sitting on the ground will automatically improve your range of motion.
+<li><span class='font-bold'>Flexibility:</span> sitting on the ground will automatically improve your range of motion.
 Most positions will require a passive stretch of some of your lower body muscles, in turn giving you a lot more flexibility in the long run!

-<li>Mobility: This ties in with the point about flexibility, the more flexible you become, the greater your mobility will be!
+<li><span class='font-bold'>Mobility:</span> This ties in with the point about flexibility, the more flexible you become, the greater your mobility will be!

-<li>Muscle Activity: just like kneeling and squatting, sitting on the ground will also count towards active rest.
+<li><span class='font-bold'>Muscle Activity:</span> just like kneeling and squatting, sitting on the ground will also count towards active rest.
 You need a lot more muscle activity to sit in these positions as opposed to a chair for example.
 </ul>